Relaxations for binary polynomial optimization via signed certificates: Introduction.

-Many exact algorithms (\citet{helmberg1998solving,krislock2014improved,malick2013bridge,rendl2010solving}) for \maxcut problems and binary quadratic programs use convex relaxations and strong valid inequalities. \citet{del2017polyhedral} introduced the notion of sparse support patterns for binary polynomials using hypergraphs, enabling a graph-theoretical approach to BPO.
-Furthermore, \citet{del2023complexity,del2023polynomial} gave a polynomial-time approach to optimize beta-acyclic binary polynomials.
+Many exact algorithms (see \citet{helmberg1998solving,krislock2014improved,malick2013bridge,rendl2010solving}) for \maxcut problems and binary quadratic programs use convex relaxations and strong valid inequalities, whose properties are studied thoroughly in the book of \citet{deza1997geometry}. \citet{del2017polyhedral} introduced the notion of sparse support patterns for binary polynomials using hypergraphs, enabling a graph-theoretical approach to BPO.
+Furthermore, \citet{del2023complexity} and \citet{del2023polynomial} gave a polynomial-time approach to optimize beta-acyclic binary polynomials.
 These findings also suggest that the binary non-negativity of such polynomials can be verified in polynomial time.